fatred/problemofnetworkdotcom/content/posts/making-use-of-vault-python/index.md

 def _check_vault_token_expired(vault_client: Client) -> bool:
+    """
-    # test its actually authenticated
+    test a vault client object is actually authenticated to the server and has

+    Returns:
+        bool: if the Vault Client object is
+    """
     if vault_client.is_authenticated():
         current_token = vault_client.auth.token.lookup_self()
         return current_token["data"]["ttl"] > 0